 I’ll be honest, we often take advantage of this and pack more than usual.
 On non-cruise vacations, we typically try to pack into as small a bag as possible since we move around a lot.
 With a cruise, we feel as though we can take a bit more with us since we’re not moving often.

 That is especially important on an Alaska cruise where you will need warm layers, even in the height of summer.
-On a Caribbean cruise, you’ll likely want casual clothes for sightseeing, nicer clothes for dinner, several bathing suits and maybe even workout clothes.
+Even on a Caribbean cruise, you’ll likely want casual clothes for sightseeing, nicer clothes for dinner, several bathing suits and maybe even workout clothes.
 Having room for all of this is nice!

 Pro: Seemingly unlimited food and sometimes drinks

 While every cruise line and even various ships are different, one thing you can almost always count on is a lot of food and drinks on a cruise.
 In addition to the main dining room, you’ll typically find a couple of casual options such as the buffet or maybe a pizza shop at no additional cost.
 You’ll also generally have two or three specialty restaurants at a small charge.
+Some ships even have a couple of complimentary specialty restaurants.

 When it comes to drinks, you’ll usually find a bar around just about every corner.
 If you know you’re going to drink a lot, check into the prepaid drink packages.
 These are usually available for soft drinks only, mid-level alcohol and premium alcohol.
 You can sometimes even get a drink package included at no additional charge.
+This is especially true for Norwegian Cruise Lines.

 If getting unlimited drinks is important to you, be sure to look for that perk as you are booking your cruise.